 Does it mean I prefer Budapest to Prague?
 No. Actually Lissette and I have had arguments about our favorite of these two cities.
 Prague just impresses me more.
 Budapest may have more sites of interest but the overall beauty of all of the Old Town and Lesser Town in Prague is incredible.
 Prague is a fairy tale city and if you go by ‘things to see’ the quality beats out the quantity in Budapest.
 I remember writing our feelings after our first month in Budapest.
 We honestly felt underwhelmed because we were comparing it to Prague.
 It felt dirty and there were too many bums on the street.
 But it’s funny how quickly perceptions change: we met locals we really got to like and started exploring more cultural things like cafés, ruin bars, thermal baths and wine bars.
 Budapest is fun and I slowly got to really like (maybe not love) the city.
 Lissette on the other hand will tell you that she much prefers Budapest to Prague: it reminds her of New York.
-In Budapest she can walk around and she won’t get funny looks (as she sometimes does in Prague).
 The city is multi-cultural and cosmopolitan.
 And decadent.
 A few more months here and she says she would always be out drinking and smoking.
 And she’d probably get a tattoo.
 It’s that kind of city.

 So even we can’t agree.

 UPDATE 2022: We now both agree that we prefer Prague.
 We never tire of Prague, it’s a place we’ve been to 6 times for a total of 7 months.
 We love the district of Vinohrady where we rent an apartment from a journalist friend.
 We could live in Prague.